pkallberg/help.nitrous.io/_posts/2013-06-28-faq-adding-project.md

 Name the public key something like **public_key.pub** and the private key **private_key.ppk** and save them someplace safe.

-<p class="note">You want to save these keys someplace safe because if someone were to find your private key, they could authenticate with any services where you utilize public key authentication.</p>
+>You want to save these keys someplace safe because if someone were to find your private key, they could authenticate with any services where you utilize public key authentication.

 Okay, so now we have our keypairs set up, let's go ahead and add our public keys to Nitrous.IO.